devsec-guides/fortify_dev_guide/docs/index.md

 Regardless of the deployment solution, Fortify is designed to help developers identify and fix vulnerabilities in their code, and offer a wide range of capabilities and features to support secure software development.

-## Next
-Use the navigation links on the left hand side for more information.

-See the [References](references.md) for official documentation that does deeper into the Fortify products and tools